afifmohammed/adotic/README.txt

 		}
 	}

 Lets assume the procedure returns all customers with id, name, age & Dob.
-Suppose we have a CLR type matches exactly what is returned.
+Suppose we have a CLR type that matches exactly what is returned.

 	public class Customer {
 		public int Id {get;set;}